0x140/eddie/src/pages/contact.md

 template: contact
 ---

-To get in touch with Eddie fill the form below.
+To get in touch with me,you can send me a message below.